-TAC §129.21(h)(4)

-- is enrolled in and attending off-campus dual credit program courses and is not scheduled to be on campus during any part of the school day. - Students who are enrolled in and attending an off-campus dual credit program course and are scheduled to be on campus during any part of the school day should have their attendance recorded while they are on campus.
-See 3.6.2.2 Alternative Attendance-Taking Time for Certain Student Populations for instructions on how to record attendance for these students if they are not scheduled to be on campus during the official attendance-taking time. - is participating in an off-campus work-based learning opportunity and is not scheduled to be on campus during any part of the school day.
+• is enrolled in and attending off-campus dual credit program courses and is not scheduled to be on campus during any part of the school day.

+Students who are enrolled in and attending an off-campus dual credit program course and are scheduled to be on campus during any part of the school day should have their attendance recorded while they are on campus.
+See 3.6.2.2 Alternative Attendance-Taking Time for Certain Student Populations for instructions on how to record attendance for these students if they are not scheduled to be on campus during the official attendance-taking time.

+- is participating in an off-campus work-based learning opportunity and is not scheduled to be on campus during any part of the school day.
 Students who are participating in an off-campus work-based learning opportunity and are scheduled to be on campus during any part of the school day should have their attendance recorded while they are on campus.
 See 3.6.2.2 Alternative Attendance-Taking Time for Certain Student Populations for instructions on how to record attendance for students not scheduled to be on campus during the official attendance-taking time. - is enrolled full-time in Texas Virtual School Network (TXVSN) courses.
-See 12.2 Texas Virtual School Network (TXVSN) for information on recording daily attendance. - Students who are enrolled in one or more TXVSN courses but attend a regular campus part of the day and who are not scheduled to be on campus during the official attendance-taking time should have their attendance recorded during the part of the day they are on campus.
-See 3.6.2.2 Alternative Attendance-Taking Time for Certain Student Populations for instructions on how to record attendance for these students. - is participating in an activity that is approved by your local school board and is under the direction of a professional staff member, an adjunct staff member, or a paraprofessional staff member of your school district.
-The adjunct staff member must have a minimum of a bachelor's degree and be eligible for participation in the Teacher Retirement System of Texas. - Students participating in any activity that is not approved by your local school board or without certified district personnel supervision must be counted absent.
+See 12.2 Texas Virtual School Network (TXVSN) for information on recording daily attendance.

+Students who are enrolled in one or more TXVSN courses but attend a regular campus part of the day and who are not scheduled to be on campus during the official attendance-taking time should have their attendance recorded during the part of the day they are on campus.
+See 3.6.2.2 Alternative Attendance-Taking Time for Certain Student Populations for instructions on how to record attendance for these students.

+• is participating in an activity that is approved by your local school board and is under the direction of a professional staff member, an adjunct staff member, or a paraprofessional staff member of your school district.
+The adjunct staff member must have a minimum of a bachelor's degree and be eligible for participation in the Teacher Retirement System of Texas.

+Students participating in any activity that is not approved by your local school board or without certified district personnel supervision must be counted absent.
 For attendance to qualify for funding purposes, the professional staff member, adjunct staff member, or paraprofessional staff member must be accompanying the students as an official of your school district for the specific purpose of supervising the students and must be approved by your school board to supervise the activity.
-For example, students would be reported present if they are participating in 4H activities that are supervised by a county extension service agent who has been approved by the local school board as an adjunct staff member or a paraprofessional staff member of your school district.
+For example, students would be reported present if they are participating in 4H activities that are supervised by a county extension service agent who has been approved by the local school board as an adjunct staff member or a paraprofessional staff member of your school district.76 https://tea.texas.gov/Texas_Educators/Certification/Initial_Certification/Becoming_an_Educatio nal_Aide_in_Texas/.)

-&lt;sup>76 19 TAC §129.21(j)(1); county extension service agents are eligible to be considered adjunct staff members because they are required to have at least a bachelor's degree and are eligible for participation in the Teacher Retirement System of Texas.
-They are eligible for participation in the Teacher Retirement System because they are employed by the Texas A&M AgriLife Extension Service, which is a member of the Texas A&M University System.

 Paraprofessionals must meet the requirements of an educational aide I, II, or III.
-(These requirements are explained on the TEA "Becoming an Educational Aide in Texas" web page located at https://tea.texas.gov/Texas Educators/Certification/Initial Certification/Becoming an Educational Aide in Texas/.)
+(These requirements are explained on the TEA "Becoming an Educational Aide in Texas" web page located at